PSYR3X/telefeed_docs/docs/commands.md

 ## Watermark

-You can use this command to add logo to every media <b>TeleFeed</b> forwards.
+You can use this command to add a watermark to every media that <b>TeleFeed</b> forwards.

 ```nohighlight
 /watermark ACTION REDIRECTIONID on PHONE_NUMBER